HUIXIN-TW/NotionSyncGCal/README.md

   6. Click `CONFIGURE CONSENT SCREEN`, and then select `External` and click `CREATE`

   7. Name whatever you want, and select your email as `User support email`.
-Next, type your email to `Developer contect information`, and then click `SAVE & CONTINUE`
+Next, type your email to `Developer contact information`, and then click `SAVE & CONTINUE`

   8. Click `ADD OR REMOVE SCOPES`, and then Select the scope as belows.
 Scroll down and click `UPDATE`
      <img src="./assets/addscope.png" width="600" height="auto">